Table of Contents

 Most women have to make peace with the fact that they may lose their hair during treatment, and part of that peace is knowing that it will grow back.
 In fact, one of the things that symbolizes “getting back to normal” after treatment is regrowing the hair lost during chemotherapy.

-Yet some women never regrow their hair, eyebrows, eyelashes and pubic hair after treatment.
+Yet thousands of women have never regrown their hair, eyebrows, eyelashes and pubic hair after treatment.
 These women were left feeling devastated and cheated by a pharmaceutical company that promised their chemo drug was better and safer than the alternative.

-If you received Taxotere chemotherapy and are suffering from permanent hair loss or alopecia, this guide will give you the most recent relevant information, as well as help you understand the options that may be available to you.
+If you received Taxotere chemotherapy and are suffering from permanent hair loss or alopecia, we urge you to read this guide, which will give you the most recent relevant information, as well as help you understand the legal options that may be available to you.

 Important Warning Video

 Taxotere (Docetaxel) is a plant-based synthetic drug and antimicrotubule agent classified as a taxane.
 The chemotherapy medication is manufactured by Sanofi-Aventis and was approved by the Food and Drug Administration in 1996 for sale on the U.S. market.
 It the most prescribed chemotherapy medication in its class, according to the manufacturer.
 In fact, it’s estimated that more than three-quarters of breast cancer patients are treated with Taxotere.